alexl8819/qr-clipboard/README.md

 # qr-clipboard
-a one-way clipboard to quickly share links or text to a mobile device (scroll to zoom in/out)
+Quickly share links or text to a mobile device via QR (scroll to zoom in/out)

 ![qrscreenshot](./qrclipscreen.png)